vaibhavsagar/presentations/sat-solvers/presentation.md

 ## NP-complete problems

 - Decision (yes/no) problems
-- Can be verified in polynomial time
+- Can be verified quickly (in polynomial time)
+- Currently unknown how to solve quickly (P versus NP problem)
 - All equivalent!

 ## Examples